vvanpo/etiketfs/README.md

 * *Filesystem*: A collection of files, metadata, and the resources needed to persist them.

-  The filesystem provides a selection of all files to begin a filter chain.
-It can also be asked which metadata properties the files in a given selection have in common.
+  The filesystem can be queried for:
+  * A selection of all files.
+  * To enumerate the metadata properties in common amongst the files in a selection.
+  * Change notifications for metadata properties belonging to the files in a selection.
+If the property is added, removed, or updated for a file in the selection, a notification will be sent.

-  Extrinsic metadata associations can be queried either by identifier (list all files with property \<name\>) or selection (list all properties associated with files in \<selection\>).
+  * Extrinsic metadata associations by identifier (i.e. list all files with property \<name\>) or selection (list all properties associated with files in \<selection\>).

 * *Filter*: An operation on a selection, via a predicate applied on a metadata property common to them, producing a subselection.
 Filters are typed and can only operate on properties of matching type.

+  Filters update reactively with filesystem state changes.
+This can be caused by changes in the input selection (i.e. a file that is in the output selection is removed from the input selection, or a file is added to the input selection that would not be filtered out), or a change to the metadata values filtered on (i.e. a file in the input selection that is filtered out updates to be included, or a file that is include no longer should be).

 * *Format*: A description of a file's content as belonging to a group of consistently-structured files.